arnodelorme/wp15/usecase-2.1/README.md

     mkdir -p output
     date -Iseconds >> output/pipeline.log

-### Software prerequisites

-The R-software needs to be installed, specifically including the `Rscript` binary.
-The `optparse` package is ideally installed and on the path.
-If the `optparse` package is not available, it will be downloaded and installed in a temporary directory.

 ## Running the pipeline

 Executing the pipeline from the Linux command-line is done using the following: